smartcontractkit/chainlink-mix/README.md

 # chainlink-mix

 This is a repo to work with and use Chainlink smart contracts in a python environment.
-If you're brand new to Chainlink, check out the beginer walkthroughs in remix to [learn the basics.](https://docs.chain.link/docs/beginners-tutorial)
+If you're brand new to Chainlink, check out the beginner walkthroughs in remix to [learn the basics.](https://docs.chain.link/docs/beginners-tutorial)

 You can also check out the more advanced Chainlink tutorials there as well.